jeffreycwitt/hn202/docs/courtly-love.md

 copyleftfrance_1154_1184.jpg from the Historical Atlas by William R. Shepherd, 1911., CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=37306574

-I wanted to review this because, in recognizing this geographical growth, I want to quickly recall the contrast Rosenwein makes between changes in Europe and Byzantium in the 12th century.
+I wanted to review this because, in recognizing this geographical growth, I want to quickly recall the contrast Rosenwein (in her 5th edition, not our edition) makes between changes in Europe and Byzantium in the 12th century.

+She writes:

+> While the Byzantine government was becoming more like the West — with emperors giving away land grants and dynatoi creating regional dynasties — some Wester polities were starting to look more Byzantine; more impersonal and bureaucratic.
+They entered a new phase of self-definition, codification, and institutionalization.
+(SHMA, 5th edition, p.
+214)

 <div class="discussion" markdown="1">

-Take a look at Rosenwein, SHMA, p.
-214 and then consider:
+Take a look at Rosenwein, SHMA (6th edition, our edition), p.
+215-220 and then consider:

 {:.rquestion}
-How is the West becoming more like the earlier East and the East more like the earlier West.
+How is the West becoming more institutionalized?

 {:.dquestion}
 What kinds of changes was Henry II making to deal with his growing empire?